 This company has more than 35 years of experience and offers policies underwritten by insurers within Lloyd’s of London.

 Mostly suited for expats who intend to live in one of the EU States.
 Their policies are personalized for individuals and families, international students, and groups and companies.

 A Plus International Healthcare

-A Plus International is an Asian health insurance company partnered with AXA to provide international medical coverage.
+A Plus International is an Asian company partnered with AXA to provide international medical coverage.